aweber/bandoleers/docs/wait-for.rst

    |                     | URL succeeds.                                |
    +---------------------+----------------------------------------------+

+.. option:: -s <seconds>, --sleep <seconds>

+   Sleep for the specified number of seconds between hitting the URL.

 .. option:: -t <seconds>, --timeout <seconds>

    Timeout and exit unsuccessfully if a successful response is not received